grpc/proposal/L73-java-binderchannel.md

 #### Performance

-A gRPC call will always come with more overhead than a hand-rolled binder call.
+A gRPC call will always come with more overhead than a hand-rolled binder call, though testing shows this overhead is small enough for most use cases.

 ## Implementation